lexibank/tlopo/out/vol1/chapter4.md

-The product of tying a piece of cordage is, of course, a knot. pac seems to have had no term dedicated to a knot as understood in English, but had the more generalised term &ast;buku, which referred to a node, protuberance, joint or knot (this word was also used with the meaning 'tie a knot'; see [Chapter 9, § 10](chapter9.md#s-10)):
+The product of tying a piece of cordage is, of course, a knot.
+POc seems to have had no term dedicated to a knot as understood in English, but had the more generalised term &ast;buku, which referred to a node, protuberance, joint or knot (this word was also used with the meaning 'tie a knot'; see [Chapter 9, § 10](chapter9.md#s-10)):

 <table>
 <tr>